AkshayLaddha943/uuv_ws/README.md

 ### TODO:

-- **Issue**: The resulting point cloud from the sonar plug-in does not result in an accurate 3D reconstruction of the world.
+- **Issue #1**: The resulting point cloud from the sonar plug-in does not result in an accurate 3D reconstruction of the world.
   - **Potential Fixes**:
     1. **Fixing Transformation incoherencies**
        - Inspect the transformation parameters used in the processing of the point cloud data as well as sonar configuration to ensure accurate spatial representation.
     2. **Review Sonar Documentation**
        - How is the point cloud being processed?
 Is the point cloud being used solely to create a sonar image and is not meant to be used for a 3D reconstrucion of the world?
 Can the raw sonar data be used to create accurate 3D point clouds?

+- **Issue #2**: The [multibeam sonar specificiations](https://field-robotics-lab.github.io/dave.doc/contents/dave_sensors/Multibeam-Forward-Looking-Sonar/#parameters) do not meet the project requirements.
-- **Task**:
+  -